-Court proceedings during the COVID-19 pandemic declaration period
+Court proceedings during the COVID-19 pandemic declaration period are delayed

 There are three ways you can apply to have your fine decided in court.